 Melinda Kramer is a passionate advocate for social justice, the environment and women’s rights.
 An environmentalist by training, with a cultural anthropology background, Melinda has lived and worked around the world learning from grassroots leaders on the frontlines of environmental crises.
 Whether it was the Midwest United States where toxic lead smelters poisoned children, or rural Kenya where girls walked 4 hours to access water instead of an education, or the Arctic where indigenous lands, traditions, and rights were threatened daily by climate change, Melinda encountered the same phenomenon: Women were at the center–uniquely impacted, consistently marginalized, and leading the charge.

-In 2005, she set out to bridge the resource gap for grassroots women tackling our world’s most critical environmental efforts.
-What began as a small convening of 30 women leaders rapidly grew into a thriving global organization of 12 years.
-WEA’s global team has developed and iterated a unique training framework, equipping 5,000 women with technical, entrepreneurial, and leadership skills, and they in turn have reached over a million people with safe water, energy access, regenerative farming, land rights, and climate protection initiatives.
+In 2005, she and her colleagues set out to bridge the resource gap for grassroots women tackling our world’s most critical environmental efforts.
+What began as a small convening of 30 women leaders from 26 countries rapidly grew into WEA’s thriving global network.